What is Bluetooth Low Energy (BLE) beacon technology? How does it work?

 Beacons are low-cost, low-powered transmitters equipped with Bluetooth Low Energy or BLE (also called Bluetooth 4.0 or Bluetooth Smart) that can be used to deliver proximity-based, context-aware messages.

-A beacon transmits signals which allows another device to determine its proximity to the broadcaster.
+A beacon transmits signals which allow another device to determine its proximity to the broadcaster.
 In a store, a beacon lets a customer’s app determine that it’s close to a particular aisle, or in a particular department.
 The beacon doesn’t transmit content, it simply transmits a signal that lets a user’s phone or tablet figure out what its proximity is to the beacon.

 What is an iBeacon?